Rejuve/awesome-longevity/README.md

 # awesome-longevity
-This repository compiles latest discussions and resources around the state of longevity therapeutics, regenerative medicine, health, and bioinformatics.
-Contributions are welcome.
+This repository contains a curated list of awesome resources around the state of longevity therapeutics, regenerative medicine, medical AI, and bioinformatics.
+Contributions are welcome!